Nightwatch/discord-ts/README.md

 ### Creating a command

-Bot-TS comes with its own command framework, allowing you to create powerful commands very easily.
+discord-ts comes with its own command framework, allowing you to create powerful commands very easily.

 #### Hello world command